You can map derived or nested objects (even recursively) by reusing existing maps to keep your code DRY.

 Nested projections

-When the final map will be created the nested projector map will be replaced with the actual nested expression inline.
+When the final map will be created the nested projector map will be replaced with the actual nested expression inline with the arguments replaced.

 public class MyMaps :